LucasEThomas/launch-darkly-react-native-client-factory/README.md

 # Launch Darkly React Native Client Factory

-This is an ergonomic wrapper around the `launch-darkly-react-native-client` sdk package.
+This is an ergonomic wrapper around the `launchdarkly-react-native-client` sdk package.

 It makes using launch darkly feature flags in your React Native components this easy: